ktor-doc-jp/ktor-doc-jp/kotlinx/io/encoding/charset.md

 Some charsets represent characters as single-byte, other represents characters with several fixed bytes per characters, and others are variable.
-Not all the charsets can represent the whole Unicode character sets.
+Not all the charsets can represent the whole Unicode character set.

-The most widely used charset is UTF-8, which allows to represent most 7-bit ASCII characters as single byte, but allows to represent the whole Unicode character sets.
-By being encoded by a variable length of bytes, getting the length of a String represented as UTF-8 requires decoding the whole content, thus making seeking, slicing and getting length linear-time.
+The most widely used charset is UTF-8, which allows to represent most 7-bit ASCII characters as single byte, but allows to represent the whole Unicode character set.
+By being encoded by a variable length of bytes, getting the length of a `String` represented as UTF-8 requires decoding the whole content, thus requiring linear time for seeking, slicing and getting length.

 JavaScript exposes Strings with 32-bit CodePoints, while Java and Native exposes 16-bit Chars using [Surrogate Pairs](https://en.wikipedia.org/wiki/UTF-16#U+10000_to_U+10FFFF) for higher values.

-For now, kotlinx-io only implements UTF_8, but allows to add custom charsets by extending the Charset class.
+For now, kotlinx-io only implements `UTF_8`, but allows to add custom charsets by extending the `Charset` class.

 ## Exposed API